stealth/opmsg/README.md

 a dedicated _.muttrc_ file for _opmsg_ and route _opmsg_ mails to a different inbox, so you can easily work with GPG and _opmsg_ in parallel.
+You may also use `-d` switch to decrypt messages, which tells opmsg to forward the data to gpg, if a PGP message was detected. `-d` expects the input file as argument, to imitate gpg behavior.
+This allows for easy decrypt-integration into MUAs which do not allow to specify decryption commandline parameters.

 Cc and Bcc
 ----------